jasonbeitler/pf_rules/README.md

+### Note
+If you use this method in a corp environment you will still need to enable the GUI Firewall or it could cause isues with MDM.
+When you do enable the GUI Firewall be sure to untick "Blcok all incomming" and "Enable Stealth Mode".
+I know it sounds scarry but the PFRules will take over and you will still be protected.

 # pf_rules

 This is just a very locked down PF Rule Set.
 Before you start yelling at me about letting eveything outbound, I am using LittleSnitch for outbound Firewall.